Canada’s army rolls in after devastating floods

 The flooding took her and most others here by surprise, and she barely had time to erect a small sandbag wall around her property.
 After days of fighting an exhausting battle to hold back the waters, often in vain, despair has started to set in.

-Most of the streets in Pierrefonds are flooded, forcing locals to travel by canoe or other small boats.
+Most of the streets here are flooded, forcing locals to travel by canoe or other small boat.
 Resident David Swidzinsky has been ferrying neighbors to safety, or back to their homes to collect precious belongings that had been missed in the rush to get out when a state of emergency was declared.

 People “broke out in tears (seeing the devastation) when I brought them home to fetch their bags,” he said.
 A few streets over, a dozen soldiers tirelessly filled sandbags.
 Across eastern Canada, hundreds of thousands of sandbags have been used and Ottawa has asked suppliers for up to four million more, said officials.